0xNoport/CTF-writeups/tryhackme/Brainpan1/README.md

 ![grafik](https://github.com/fortyfourh/CTF-writeups/assets/125758265/ea43186d-4c3c-4909-beb8-c388c117d5b0)

-## Crafting our payload to get a shell on the target
+## Craft our payload to get a shell on the target

 Restart Immunity Debugger and start the program (unpause it).